SamTay/blog.dev/README.md

 05/08/14

+1. [Doug] explained that bootstrap.php is configuration and bootstrap/ is just styling.
+2. (Considering using a recursive autoloader function to avoid strange naming conventions.)

+05/08/14

 1. Figure out why bootstrap.php is a php file, when the bootstrap/ directory only has css/, js/, fonts/.

 2. Figure out the optimal location for header/footer files.